Mugen-Builders/m2cgen/README.md

 ## Environment Setup - Requirements

 To use this dApp, you need to set up your environment for Cartesi Rollups development with Cartesi CLI.
-Below are the links to guide you through the environment setup:
+Below is a link to guide you through the environment setup:

 1. [Installation guide](https://docs.cartesi.io/cartesi-rollups/1.3/development/installation/)